xen-troops/moulin/docs/user-reference.rst

 can want to support a number of different HW boards, or to enable additional features.
 It would be not feasible to have separate YAML for every board-feature combination.
 This is where parameters come to help.
-All parameters should be stored in :code:`sources` section:
+All parameters should be stored in :code:`parameters` section:

 .. code-block:: yaml